 Do wells go dry?

-The short answer is yes, a well can dry up but it doesn’t happen very often.
+The short answer is yes, a well can dry up, but it doesn’t happen very often.
 If you are experiencing a water shortage with your central Indiana well, the problem may be as simple as a screen clogged with debris.
-In rare cases, a well may need to be drilled deeper to reach additional groundwater.
+A well may need to be drilled deeper to reach additional groundwater in rare cases.

 Do you witch for water?

-“Witching,” or dowsing, is an alleged way to locate water, oil, even gold, hidden underground.
-We have seen mixed results when drilling over witched well locations and have not found it to be more reliable than other means to pick a well location.
-That being said we have hit some really good wells when they are witched after struggling on a property to find water.
-In the end, if you want to have the site witched we will drill where you would like us to and do our honest best to yield the very best possible results.
-When we have trouble finding water we look to a few different techniques to find water depending on the lay of the land.
+“Witching,” or dowsing, is an alleged way to locate water, oil, even gold hidden underground.
+We have seen mixed results when drilling over witched well locations and have not found it more reliable than other means to pick a well location.
+That being said, we have hit some excellent wells when they are witched after struggling on a property to find water.
+In the end, if you want to have the site witched, we will drill where you would like us to and do our honest best to yield the very best possible results.
+When we have trouble finding water, we look to a few different techniques to find water depending on the lay of the land.

 How do you know where to drill?